 Obtaining an Experienced New York City Lawyer is the First Step in Preparing a Strong Case

-Richard C. Bell has been recognized by The New York Jury Verdict Reporter, The New York Post and The Daily News for his efforts in fighting for personal injury clients just like you.
+Richard C. Bell has been featured extensively in the media and has literally written a book on personal injury cases in New York, WHY insurance companies HATE when you hire a lawyer.
+He will fight for your rights.
 If your health has been compromised as a result of lead exposure, call 877.CALL.LAW (225-5529) or call 212.714.0988 to learn more about your rights.